aloha-trades/aloha-trades.github.io/index.md

 The next step is to use the Login menu to either Login to an existing account or register a new account.

-There are several default accounts that you can use to test the site.
+There are several default accounts that you can use to test the site **but note not all accounts are used if running localhost version**.

 Login information below: **username - password**